shalunov/15-puzzle/README.md

 # 15-puzzle
-We implement different search algorithms to find a path from (random) start position to position, where puzzle is solved.
+We implement three search algorithms to find a solution from a random start position:

-Three different algorithms are present:

-1. Greedy search - empirically the fastest one, but it finds one of the paths from start position to end position, no guarantee that this path is optimal.
+1. Greedy: empirically the fastest one, but solutions can be long.
-1. Dijkstra algorithm - classical distance search algorithm.
-Guarantees the shortest path, but require lots of resource.
+1. Dijkstra algorithm: guarantees the shortest path, but requires lots of resources.
-1. A\* search - Guarantees shortest path, works faster and require less resource than Dijkstra.
+1. A\* search: faster than Dijkstra, better than greedy.